Good Fibrations through the Modal Prism: Modal Fibrations

 \begin{rmk} It is at this point that we require a full modality, rather than just a \emph{reflective subuniverse}.
-The proof of Corollary 6.1.10 in \cite{RijkeThesis} relies on Rijke's \emph{modal descent}, which uses that $\bang$-units are $\bang$-connected.
-This is one of the equivalent conditions on a reflective subuniverse for it to be a modality.
-If one could prove that the pullback of a $\bang$-{{\'e}tale} map is $\bang$-{{\'e}tale} for $\bang$ a reflective subuniverse, then the rest of the theory of $\bang$-fibrations would go through as well. \end{rmk}
+The proof of Theorem \ref{thm:modal.descent} uses the fact that $\modal$-units are $\modal$-connected, a fact which characterizes modalities amongst localizations (also known as reflective subuniverses).
+However, if one could prove Theorem \ref{thm:modal.descent} without using this fact, or prove that the pullback of a ${\modal}$-{{\'e}tale} map is ${\modal}$-{{\'e}tale} for ${\modal}$ a reflective subuniverse, then we could prove the pullback stability of $\modal$-fibrations and so the rest of the theory of ${\modal}$-fibrations would go through as well. \end{rmk}

+Using Lemma \ref{lem:composing.cartesian.squares} and the characterization of $\modal$-fibrations as those maps whose naturality squares are $\modal$-cartesian, we can show that $\modal$-fibrations have the same closure properties as $\modal$-cartesian squares.